ofri/Open-Knesset/docs/devel/source/index.rst

 is Python_ and Django_ based.

 .. note::
-    This guide is for developers who wish to work on Open Knesset's code.
+    This guide is for developers working on Open Knesset's code.

     For 3rd party applications and services developers, please see the API documentation.